Love of mechatronics energizes Eastern Oregon student’s pinball passion

 “The teachers and staff have been outstanding,” he said of the EET program.
 “I can set up a zoom meeting to discuss any issues that I have while learning the curriculum.
 I have also traveled to Portland and had some in-person help as well.
 Every instructor has had a vested interest in my success.
 Other students have been supportive too.
 Many, like myself, also work full-time jobs so they share similar challenges.
 This has led to a great deal of collaboration amongst us in the program.”

 He also says that the educational benefits have been great.
-As part of the EET training, student have access to the PCC STEAM Centers, where they learn 3D printing, laser cutting, sewing, and other skills.
+As part of the EET training, students have access to the PCC STEAM Centers, where they learn 3D printing, laser cutting, sewing, and other skills.

 “I have received a top-quality education,” Lord added.
 “Even if my employer wasn’t picking up the tuition, the cost of the program would be an exceptional value.
 If you are thinking about starting, or continuing your education I would recommend taking a look at PCC.”